Friday, March 7, 2025

 https://www.nytimes.com/2018/01/11/opinion/trump-immigration-white-supremacy.html

-Adding more context, the United States is a country that only a hundred and sixty years ago fought a five-year Civil War because the Southern White patriarchy refused to give up its Black slaves.
+Adding more context, the United States is a country that only a hundred and sixty years ago fought a four-year Civil War because the Southern White patriarchy refused to give up its Black slaves.
 After the South lost the war, they hated the North with pure, raw animosity.

 Here are the lyrics of the song, Good Ol’ Rebel Soldier, written right after the Civil War: